supervisely-ecosystem/multiview-object-matching/README.md

 ## Overview

-**Multiview Object Matching** is an image labeling toolbox application made for matching bounding boxes across multiview image groups.
-App works both from selected bounding box object, and from all bounding boxes on an image.
-Once the image/bbox is selected and `MATCH BBOXES` button is pressed, all images in the multiview group will be updated with matched bounding boxes.
+**Multiview Object Matching** is an image labeling toolbox application designed to match/track/auto-label bounding box objects across multiview image groups.
+This application streamlines the labeling process for groups of images containing identical objects, possibly captured from similar angles or perspectives.

+Once the `MATCH BBOXES` button is pressed, the app utilizes LightGlue, a state-of-the-art feature matching deep neural network, to update all images in the multiview group with the matched bounding boxes.
+After LightGlue is applied, keypoints are transposed to other images, generating bounding boxes.
+This ensures accurate and consistent object tracking across images taken from different perspectives.
+The application works both by selecting specific bounding box or all bounding boxes in an image.

-## How To Run
+## How To Use

 **Step 0:** Application only works with Multi-view images projects.
 If you don't have one, check out <a href="#prepare-multi-view-images-project">this section</a>